It's known as the silent killer - the poisonous gas that you can't see, smell,

 makes up for in potency.
 CO poisoning is responsible for hundreds of deaths,

-A common and deadly hazard, CO results from the incomplete burning of natural
+deadly hazard, CO results from the incomplete burning of natural gas and any

-gas and any other material containing carbon such as gasoline, kerosene, oil,
+other material containing carbon such as gasoline, kerosene, oil, propane,

-propane, coal, or wood.
-Cigarette smoke and motor vehicle exhaust are also
+coal, or wood.
+Cigarette smoke and motor vehicle exhaust are also sources of CO.

 When we breathe in carbon monoxide, it interferes with the ability of red blood